brantondemoss/brantondemoss.github.io/writing/garden/index.md

 Quantum computing researcher Scott Aaronson, who worked at OpenAI for the last year, recently reported that GPT-4 passed his latest Quantum Computing class’ final exam.[^4]

 While GPT-4 is incredibly capable, it still lacks some key skills.
 In an incredible instance of irony, the first AIs we have that are close to human performance in language tasks are surprisingly poor at calculation and precise reasoning!
 Aaronson reports that GPT actually did better on conceptual questions than ones requiring long chains of precise reasoning.
-To remedy this, researchers have started working on adapting language models like GPT-4 to use external tools,[^10] and OpenAI has recently announced plugins for ChatGPT [^11], which let it call internet APIs/services to autonomously perform general internet tasks for users.
+To remedy this, researchers have started working on adapting language models like GPT-4 to use external tools,[^10] and OpenAI has recently announced plugins for ChatGPT,[^11] which let it call internet APIs/services to autonomously perform general internet tasks for users.

 So how does GPT-4 work?
 GPT-4 is a large neural network which is trained to *predict text*, nothing more.
 What that means is that the neural network will be presented with a snippet of text, which we call the  “prompt” or “input”, and it will produce a probability distribution over the possible next words.
-For example, we might feed the sentence “Humpty Dumpty sat on a” to the network, and it will then produce a set of probabilities for each possible next word, e.g. {“apple”: $0.0001\%$, “banana”: $0.00001\%$, ..., “wall”: $99.9999\%$}.
+For example, we might feed the sentence “Humpty Dumpty sat on a” to the network, and it will then produce a set of probabilities for each possible next word, e.g. {“apple”: $0.0001\%$, “banana”: $0.0001\%$, ..., “wall”: $99.9999\%$}.
 To generate the next word, we simply sample from this probability distribution (or we could simply select the top-scoring word, or use some other rule for drawing a word from the distribution).

 We don’t know the exact size of the dataset, but GPT-4 was trained on a large fraction of all text ever produced by humanity, from books to news to internet forum conversations.